POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Adversarial Learning Approach

 \subsection{Adversarial Models}

-Once we have a score for each item $j$ defined above, we consider the following adversarially re-weighted learning formulation.
-Formally speaking, let us denotes the adversary model $a: \{0,1\}^{|\gU|} \rightarrow \R$ parameterized by $\psi$, the feature of item $j$ as $D_{:j}$ and the item advantage score of item $j$ defined in eq.(\ref{eq:advantage_score_with_popularity}) as $S_j$, then we have the following formulation:
+Once we have a score for each item $i$ defined above, we consider the following adversarial reweighted learning formulation.
+The recommender optimizes a re-weighted loss from the adversary model.
+The adversary's goal is to identify and promote items at a disadvantage.
+The adversarial model tracks the semantic tails, where semantic groups of disadvantaged items are implicitly identified, and creates smooth semantic weights based on the advantage scores.
+Semantic tails filter outliers and improve generalization during optimization.
+Formally speaking, let us denotes the adversary model $a: \{0,1\}^{|\gU|} \rightarrow \R$ parameterized by $\psi$, the feature of item $i$ as $D_{:i}$ and the item advantage score of item $i$ defined in eq.(\ref{eq:advantage_score_with_popularity}) as $S_i$, then we have the following formulation:

+Additionally, the adversarial model aims to create semantic tails, where items with similar semantics receive similar weights.
+This is defined by the subsequent mathematical constraint,

+We demonstrate that the desired property can be achieved by employing a small-Lipschitz neural network.
+The Lipschitz constant is a measure that reflects the smoothness of the model, where a smooth model is characterized by having similar outputs for similar inputs.
+Specifically, a neural network with a Lipschitz constant of $k$ under the $\ell_2$-norm satisfies the following relationship.

+This suggests that the adversary can maintain semantically meaningful weight when constrained by a small Lipschitz constant.

+To satisfy the small-Lipschitz constraint, we utilize a model with limited capacity, specifically employing a neural network comprising only a few layers with a few hidden units.
+Figure~\ref{fig:visualize_weight}B illustrates the weight proposal from our model.
+The smooth gradient means that the weights are generated under semantic restrictions.

+For robust optimization, we normalize the weights $a(D_{:{i}};\psi)$ as $\bar{\alpha_i}$, taking into account the varying magnitudes of the weights that the adversary might generate: